pyslackers/website/CONTRIBUTING.md

 $ docker-compose run --rm web tox
 ```

-Tox forwards positional arguments to pytest, that way you can use all standard pytest arguments.
+Tox forwards positional arguments to pytest,By that way you can use all standard pytest arguments.
 For example, only running a specific test can be done like this:

 ```bash
 $ docker-compose run --rm web tox -e py37 tests/test_website.py::test_endpoint_index